Find malicious code infections on your website and identify suspicious files

 The malware scanner module searches for any malicious code on your website.

 Protecting yourself from hacking attempts is always the best to do.
 But no matter how well you protect yourself, your website can still be hacked.

 Even secure websites are vulnerable to new and unknown bugs.
-Once in a while security holes in even well-known plugins come to light, affecting hundreds of thousands of websites in some cases.
+Once in awhile security holes in even well-known plugins come to light, affecting hundreds of thousands of websites in some cases.
 Malware attacks are on the increase and with the continued success of WordPress, the platform is a big and interesting target for attackers to find security holes to exploit.

-Why can't you protect a website 100%
+How to protect a website 100%

 The only way we could protect a website from malicious attacks is by completely blocking any outside visitors and that would ruin the point of having a website in the first place.

 Files are scanned using the PHP malware scanner library that detects common code found in malicious scripts and also specifically known attacks.